Labs-of-Voltaire/rekbot-realtime/README.md

 ### Agent Setup

 1. Navigate to the `/agent` directory
-2. Copy the sample environment file: `cp .env.sample .env.local`
+2. Copy the sample environment file: `cp .env.sample .env`
-3. Open `.env.local` in a text editor and enter your LiveKit credentials
+3. Open `.env` in a text editor and enter your LiveKit credentials

 #### Python Version